Bristol School Streets

 School Streets are now being rolled out by local authorities across the country.
 In February 2020 we launched our own pilot scheme at two schools: St Peter’s CofE Primary School and Wansdyke Primary School.

-In May 2021 we launched School Streets at two additional schools: Redfield Educate Together Primary Academy and Victoria Park Primary School, and we have plans to extend this to a further four schools in 2022.
+In May 2021 we launched School Streets at two additional schools: Redfield Educate Together Primary Academy and Victoria Park Primary School,

 Schools that are interested in taking part in Bristol’s School Streets programme are put through an initial assessment.
 This will look at the school’s previous engagement with active travel initiatives, such as Modeshift STARS.